Please click here to see the parental consent requirements as explained to a parent.

 What permissions are needed for student artwork/content to be shown publicly?

 When teachers (or students who have parent permission under "school consent") upload artworks, titles or statements to the school gallery, those submissions are visible only to other teachers and students while the teacher is logged in.
 This enables teachers to use Artsonia as a classroom-only tool for educational purposes.
-If a student's artwork is to be shown publicly, Artsonia must also obtain parental consent itself (this is a separate and distinct parental consent from your "school consent").
+If a student's artwork is to be shown publicly on the Artsonia website or mobile app, Artsonia must also obtain parental consent itself (this is a separate and distinct parental consent from your "school consent").

 However, by giving verifiable parental consent on Artsonia, parents also give permission to allow their child’s artwork that does NOT contain personal information to be displayed in the public gallery for other family members, friends and fellow art appreciators to enjoy.
 This opens up the possibility for students to receive comments from website visitors, have individuals join their “fan club”, and have their artwork available for purchase on custom products in the Artsonia Giftshop (which also helps raise funds for US and Canadian schools).
-Artwork that DOES contain personal information will remain private and only available for teachers and parents in their login area, and will NOT be available to the public.
+Artwork that DOES contain personal information will remain private and only available for teachers and parents in their login area, and will NOT be available to the public, regardless of whether Artsonia has separately obtained parental consent.
+The artwork that DOES contain personal information will also be available for purchase on custom products in the Artsonia Giftshop, but only for parents in their login private area.